Celebrating Sixteen Years Online.

 • British Lloyd's Register (plank-on-frame wooden yachts up to 98' scantling length - applicable to larger yachts on approval)

-• For yachts 24 meters measurement length and above, stability will be calculated according to IMO or other standards appropriate to the vessel type, size and use.
+• For private or commercial yachts above 24 meters measurement length, stability will be calculated according to IMO, MCA or other standards appropriate to the vessel type, size and use.

-• For charter yachts in the US, safety and stability are assessed according to the US Code of Federal Regulations (CFR).
+• For commercial charter yachts in the US, safety and stability will be calculated according to the US Code of Federal Regulations (CFR).

-When a vessel is destined for construction and use within the European Union, we can prepare documentation that makes obtaining a CE Mark a relatively easy process for the builder.
+When a vessel is destined for construction and use within the European Union, we also prepare documentation regarding structure and stability in order to make obtaining a CE Mark a relatively easy process for the builder.

 Construction Support Services